List of Cowon products: Cowon EM1

 In December 2012, Cowon Systems Inc. released the Cowon EM1 headphones.
 The Cowon EM1 comes with a set of silicone ear tips and two pairs of smaller and larger sizes that will suit most ears.
 The flat cable is one of the EM1's most striking features.
 Unlike circular cables, this cable does not tangle.
 Furthermore, the rubber coating on this cable is non-sticky, which is beneficial.
 The Cowon EM1 includes large 10 mm dynamic drivers enclosed in a well-crafted plastic/rubber composite shell that looks nice to boot.
 The Cowon EM1 has a 16.0Ω impedance, 103.0 decibels sound sensitivity, a frequency range between 20 and 22000, and a diaphragm diameter of 0.39 inches.
 It comes in the colours of red, black, and white and has a closed acoustic design.
 It is 0.3 ounces in weight and a cable length of 1.2 meters.

 It is made with high-quality materials crafted with great attention to detail.
 The EM1's have a dual-tone black and silver finish.
 The EM1 has an integrated microphone hidden under a sturdy Play/Pause/Call Answer button.
-The 1.2 m overall cable length makes it simple to use without putting too much strain on the chord.
+The 1.2 m overall cable length makes it simple to use without putting too much strain on the cord.
 The 3.5 mm jack is gold-plated, as is customary in high-end audio equipment, to reduce noise and improve electrical contact with the audio source.